Current fluctuations in nonequilibrium open quantum systems beyond weak coupling: a reaction coordinate approach: Model

 \subsubsection{Equivalence of the two excitation currents}

-Using the framework described above, we are now in a position to show that, in the long time limit, \emph{the statistics of the net excitations $N_{\rm B}$ exchanged between the system and original bath is identical to the statistics of net excitations $N_{\rm B'}$ exchanged between the RC and the residual environment}.
-To formalise this equivalence, in Appendix~\ref{ap:FCS_equivalence}, using the following unitary superoperators,
+Using the framework described above, we are now in a position to show that, in the long time limit, \emph{the statistics of the net excitations $N_{\rm B}$ exchanged between the system and original bath is identical to the statistics of net excitations $N_{\rm B^{\prime}}$ exchanged between the RC and the residual environment}. {Intuitively, this can be understood since most excitations entering the RC from the qubit will eventually dissipate into the residual bath or return to the qubit.
+Excitations temporarily stored in the RC will lead to corrections to the statistics of $N_{\rm B}(t)$ that do not scale with time and are thus irrelevant for the scaled cumulants~\eqref{eq:scaled_cumulants} in the limit $t\to\infty$.}